What is the significance of crossing over during meiosis? | Channels for Pearson+

 Recognize that crossing over occurs during prophase I of meiosis, where homologous chromosomes pair up and exchange segments of genetic material.

-Acknowledge that this exchange of DNA between homologous chromosomes results in new combinations of alleles, contributing to genetic diversity in the offspring.
+Acknowledge that this exchange of DNA between homologous chromosomes results in new combinations of alleles, which increases genetic variation among the offspring.

-Realize that increased genetic variation is crucial for evolution and adaptation, as it provides a population with a wider range of traits to survive changing environments.
+Consider that increased genetic variation is beneficial for a population as it can enhance adaptability and survival in changing environments.

-Conclude that the significance of crossing over is primarily its role in increasing genetic variation, which is essential for the survival and evolution of species.
+Note that while crossing over contributes to genetic variation, it does not duplicate genetic material, reduce chromosome numbers, or ensure complete sets of chromosomes in gametes; these are functions of other processes in meiosis.

 Watch next